robertu94/robertu94.github.io/content/learning/writing.markdown

 ## Changelog

++ February 2023 - Added section on using evidence
-August 2020 - Added section on writing a learning to learn
++ August 2020 - Added section on writing a learning to learn

 Hope this helps!